AElfProject/aelf-learn/docs/quick-start/index.md

 </TabItem>
 </Tabs>

-## Configuring Your Smart Contract Project
+## Starting Your Smart Contract Project

 In VS Code, open a new terminal `Terminal > New Terminal`.